GoogleCloudPlatform/professional-services/tools/billing-report/README.md

 Main features include:
 * Generation of multiple reports at a time with customizable report title and columns
-* Support having label keys as report columms.
+* Support having label keys as report columns.
   * This is usually challenging with pure SQL queries due to [double counting](https://cloud.google.com/billing/docs/how-to/bq-examples#group_by_keyvalue_pairs)

 ## Prerequisites